How to travel by train in Europe – Quick Guide 2024

 Everything you need to know before traveling by train in Europe

 The train is one of the best alternatives to travel through different cities, countries, and regions at your own pace.
-However, for the best experience, you have to spend time researching and planning the destinations, schedules, routes, types of passes, and reservations you may need so that you don’t run into surprises and issues abroad.
+However, for the best experience, you must research and plan the destinations, schedules, routes, types of passes, and reservations you may need.
+For example, trains are the preferred means of transport in Poland, even though there is a domestic airline.
+If you stay connected in Poland, you can download an app and plan your train itinerary and store tickets on your phone.

 For starters, we invite you to take a look at the most frequently asked questions from travelers about how trains work in Europe, which will give you the basics you need to plan your trip.